single_month_title()WP 0.71

 Usage

-single_month_title( $prefix, $display );
+<?php single_month_title( $prefix, $display ) ?>

-- What to display before the title.
+Text to place before the title.

 Default: true